 Court of Protection

-It’s human nature to think “it’ll never happen to me” but it is a sad fact of life that an increasing number of us will, at some point, lose the mental capacity to make decisions about the management of our property and financial affairs or personal welfare.
-This may be due to illness, old age or perhaps as a result of a personal injury or medical negligence.
+It is human nature to think “it’ll never happen to me” but it is a sad fact of life that an increasing number of us will, at some point, lose the mental capacity to make decisions about the management of our property and financial affairs or personal welfare.
+This may be due to illness, old age or perhaps because of an injury or a medical condition.

 - Making an application to become a Deputy